saumitraaditya/edgevpnio.github.io/_pages/contact.md

   overlay_image: /assets/images/texture.png
 ---

-[Join the EdgeVPN user's group](https://groups.io/g/EdgeVPN) to ask questions and for important announcements
+[Join the EdgeVPN.io user's group](https://groups.io/g/EdgeVPN) to ask questions and for important announcements

 Join our developer’s Slack channel if you are interested in contributing to the project - instructions are available in the user's group